 Leeann Fogelson, MSEd, PhD, is our 2021-2022 Post-Doctoral Fellow at Kurtz Psychology.
 Dr. Fogelson conducts individual, family, and group therapies with children, adolescents, and their parents.
 Dr. Fogelson specializes in the treatment of youth with attention-deficit/hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), as well as anxiety disorders.
 Dr. Fogelson has a subspeciality in the treatment of selective mutism (SM), is a certified PCIT therapist, and provides behavioral parent management training (BPT).
+She also is certified as a therapist for Parent-Child Interaction Therapy Adapted for SM (PCIT-SM).

 Dr. Fogelson obtained her PhD in School Psychology from Fordham University where she also received her master’s degree in Therapeutic Interventions.
 Dr. Fogelson’s doctoral research explored the potential for overshadowing related to the assessment and diagnosis of ADHD and anxiety disorders.
 Dr. Fogelson has presented at national conferences on topics related to PCIT and SM.